Arjen van Ooyen

 Understanding the principles of structural plasticity may inspire novel treatments for stimulating functional repair after brain damage and neurodegeneration.

 Other research lines include the impact of neuronal morphology and synaptic connectivity on activity dynamics.

 To read more, see firing patterns, synapse strengths, neuronal oscillations, and learning and memory.

-Publications are listed under the various research topics as well as in my publications page.
+Publications are listed under the various research topics as well as on my publications page.
 The full text of most papers is available in PDF format (please read copyright notice).
-Publications can also be downloaded from my profiles at ResearchGate and Academia.edu.
-For citations to my work, see my Google Scholar profile.
+Publications can also be downloaded from ResearchGate and Academia.
+For citations to my work, see Google Scholar.

 Our model of homeostatic structural plasticity (Butz and Van Ooyen, 2013; Butz et al., 2014) has been implemented in NEST (see also Diaz-Pier et al., 2016).